tomhanika/conexp-clj/README.md

 (LGPL).
 Modifications to the original version of G are only concerned with exposing internals necessary for conexp-clj to work.
 The modified version of G is again licensed under LGPL.

+This program uses parts of the [LatDraw library](http://latdraw.org), ⓒ 2002 Ralph Freese.